Azure/iot-identity-service/docs/running/aziot-keyd.md

     For `file://` URIs, asymmetric keys must be in PEM format, and symmetric key must be in raw bytes format.

     For `pkcs11:` URIs, only the `object`, `slot-id`, `token` and `pin-value` parameters are supported.
 Note that the PKCS#11 objects will always be loaded using the library specified by the `pkcs11_lib_path` parameter, so using one PKCS#11 library for preloaded keys and another for dynamically generated keys is not possible.

+- `[endpoints]` - This section defines endpoints for the services.
+For this service, there is only one endpoint:

+    - The `aziot_keyd` value denotes the endpoint that this service will accept connections on.

+    Endpoints can be `unix` URIs where the URI contains a path of a UDS socket that the service will bind to, or an `http` URI with a host (and optional port) that the service will bind a TCP socket to.

 Assuming you're using Microsoft's implementation of `libaziot-keys.so`, start with this basic file and fill it out depending on what workflow you want to test: